lilianli17/Little_AI/README.md

 ## Introduction

 Final project for CIS 1930.
-A n-gram language model that can be used to generate random text resembling a source document (not using existing go packages)
+A n-gram language model that can be used to generate random text resembling a source document

 ## Usage Instructions